SCQF Level 4

-This 5-month course (running from January to June 2018) is aimed at those who have no formal qualifications in the subject.
+This 5-month course is aimed at those who have no formal qualifications in the subject.
 It will provide you with an understanding of some of the key areas of modern science.

 The course is suitable for you either if you have career aspirations in science, technology and health, or if you simply wish to increase your understanding of science and its impact in the modern world.
 This introductory course will be delivered at a pace and in a manner which is tailored to the needs of learners to help ensure success in your first steps towards a qualification in science.